Bob Howard (American football): College career

-Howard first played college football at Cal Poly San Luis Obispo, where he later transferred to San Diego State University, where he had been recruited by Don Coryell.
+Howard first played college football in 1963 at Cal Poly San Luis Obispo, competing for the Mustangs' "Colts" squad during the era when collegiate programs had junior varsity and freshman-level squads.

+He later transferred to San Diego State University, where he had been recruited by Don Coryell.
+Howard played for the Aztecs in the falls of 1965 and 1966, and was selected for All-CCAA First Team status as a senior.

 Personal

 Howard married Barbara Howard after graduating from San Bernardino High School.
 They had three children, two girls and a boy.

 Bob Howard died of cancer on April 7, 2008.